 Short-term disability covers pre-existing conditions after one year if you are healthy enough to purchase the coverage.
 The new policy application will ask a series of in-depth medical questions.

-Therefore, placing coverage in force before becoming sick, hurt, or pregnant is the primary qualification for short-term disability purchased through a private insurance company in Washington State.
+Therefore, the primary qualification for short-term disability purchased through a private insurance company in Washington State is that coverage must be in force before one becomes sick, hurt, or pregnant.

 Private Pay Amounts